tessel/t2-docs/hardware-api.md

 })
 ```

+### Terms Used

+The following sections use industry standard technical terms that are considered non-inclusive.
+They are used here in an explicitly technical manner and only to be accurate in describing these wire communication protocols.
+The terms are used strictly as defined here:

+**Master:** A machine or device directly controlling another (source: [Oxford Dictionary](http://www.oxforddictionaries.com/us/definition/american_english/master#master__7))

+**Slave:** A device, or part of one, directly controlled by another (source: [Oxford Dictionary](http://www.oxforddictionaries.com/us/definition/american_english/slave#slave__7))

 ### SPI

 A SPI channel uses the SCK, MISO, and MOSI pins (2, 3, and 4 on Tessel 2).
 If you are unfamiliar with the SPI protocol, please see the [communication protocols tutorial](https://tessel.io/docs/communicationProtocols#spi).